k7811/1st-html-project/README.md

 # 1st-html-project
-the project consists of three main files intel.html-which has a blog on mordern art and a survey form in it m.html which has information about solr system r.html -consists of basic resume pattern
+the project consists of three main files 1.intel.html-which has a blog on mordern art and a survey form in it.
+2.m.html which has information about solar system.
+3.r.html -consists of basic resume pattern.